squidfunk/mkdocs-material/docs/writing/code-blocks.md

 `use_pygments`

-:   This option allows to control whether highlighting should be carried out
+:   :octicons-milestone-24: Default: `true` · This option allows to control
-    during build time by [Pygments][1] (default, recommended) or runtime with a JavaScript highlighter.
-Remember to add the necessary [additional stylesheets][5] and [JavaScript][6] if you want to use the
+    whether highlighting should be carried out during build time by [Pygments][1] or runtime with a JavaScript highlighter.
+Remember to add the necessary  [additional stylesheets][5] and [JavaScript][6] if you want to use the latter:
-    latter:

     === "Pygments"